Sultan Shahriar Rashid Khan: Trial

 In 2004 Khan was sentenced to life imprisonment for his involvement in the jail killing case.
 On 19 November 2009, the Supreme Court of Bangladesh confirmed the death sentence handed out to 12 individuals for their role in the coup and assassination.

 Death and legacy

-Khan was hanged with 4 of his co-conspirators on 27 January 2010 by the Government of Bangladesh.
+Khan was hanged with 4 of his co-conspirators on 27 January 2010 at Old Dhaka Central Jail.
 His daughter Shehnaz Rashid Khan and her brother in law, along with two others were arrested with the contraband Ya ba on 7 August 2011.